 To begin, make sure your thermostat is instructing your furnace to ignite.

 - Swap out the batteries if the monitor is blank.
 If the digital screen is scrambled, the thermostat may need to be swapped out.

 - Make certain that the switch is on “heat” rather than “off” or “cool.”

 - Make sure the program is displaying the right day and time and is set to “run.”
 If you’re having trouble overriding the schedule, adjust the temperature by using the up/down arrows and pressing the “hold” button.
-This will make the furnace to turn on if thermostat scheduling is a problem.
+This will cause the furnace to turn on if thermostat is causing a problem.

 - Increase the temperature setting to 5 degrees above the room temperature.